 If you are not looking for a dairy-free option, you can always use regular store-bought whipped cream.

-Well, we really love going wild on the pumpkin, so we love having a slice of our vegan pumpkin pie for breakfast, along with our "Starbucks pumpkin spice latte".
-Our pumpkin pie is healthy, with ingredients that make it a good recipe for breakfast as well.
+Well, we really love going wild on the pumpkin, so we love having a slice of our vegan pumpkin pie for breakfast, or pumpkin spice porridge.
+Our pumpkin pie is healthy, with ingredients that make it a good breakfast recipe.

 You can also place your pumpkin spice latte in a microwave-safe bowl and reheat it in the microwave or simply quickly bring it to simmer on the stovetop.